 There’s nothing like a good horsey ghost story to give you goosebumps on Halloween weekend.
 This classic EN/HN tale is sure to give you a shiver.

-This story was originally shared by Visionaire on our sister site Eventing Nation on October 31, 2012 and has become a Horse Nation classic for every Halloween since.
+This story was originally shared by Visionaire on our sister site Eventing Nation on October 31, 2012 and has made the rounds of both Eventing Nation and Horse Nation for Halloweens since.

 by Shelby Weeks

 “It will take a few minutes to work.”
 I injected calcium into the cow’s jugular vein, slipped the needle out, capped it, and returned it to my breast pocket.
 Like all of Dean Paulus cows, she was a registered Holstein that would produce a remarkable amount of milk once she was over the milk fever that I’d been called out to treat.

 It was a fine night for October, mild and clear.
 A breeze stirred wisps of hay in the mow.
 The barn was dark beyond the circle of light cast by a dim light bulb hung overhead on a knotted extension cord.
 A flutter of barn sparrows in the rafters drew my eyes upward.